AnnaGr-Git/DL_Denoising_SpeechSeparation/README.md

 Audio samples of the proposed 2+1ch model can be found here: [Samples](https://github.com/AnnaGr-Git/DL_hand-in/tree/main/data/samples)

 ## Creating the dataset
+The dataset used for this project is based on the Librimix dataset.
+When creating the dataset with Librimix, the files are separated in mix and sources(s1, s2).
+This format is not compatible with the sVoice training so the structure of the dataset was changed.
+Now, every sample is a folder containing three files(in case of 2 speakers problem): mix, s1, s2.
+This process is done by the function adaptDataset in utils.py
+In order to use this function, a Librimix dataset must be created following the steps of the next section(Setting up a our training dataset).
+After this, the user just need to call the function specifying the data path in the project, the desired training folder path and the path of the librimix datasetWHAMR!

+example:
+adaptDataset('./data', "./data/train", "./MiniLibriMix/train")

+In order to increase the diversity of noises in the dataset, the WHAMR! dataset was used and incorporated to the mixed.
+For this purpose, the team created the mixSignals function which generates samples with the speakers, noises and SNR values given by the user.
+Creating the own dataset allowed to test the performance of the model in multiple noise situations and levels(with the variation of the SNR).

+example:
+mixSignals(['./data/s1.wav', './data/s2.wav'], './data/noise.wav', SNR=5)

 ## Setting up and using SVoice